Division of Occupational Science and Occupational Therapy

 2. Submission of Graduate Record Examination (GRE) scores from the Educational Testing Service

 3. Academic record that demonstrates potential to do work at the graduate level

 4. Completion of the OT supplemental application

 The M.S. program has the following prerequisites:

 There are eight total prerequisite courses, four of which are fixed (core body of knowledge) and four of which come from a flexible and diverse menu of categories.
-All prerequisites must be taken for credit in an academic institution.
+All prerequisites except the occupation course must be taken for credit in an accredited academic institution of higher learning

 2. Human physiology*

 3. Abnormal psychology

 4. Introductory statistics

 * a two-semester sequence of combined anatomy and physiology; parts I and II may be substituted for separate courses.